markheckmann/gridsampler/README.md

 If you use gridsampler in your publications, you can cite it as follows.

-Heckmann, M . & Burk, L. (2016). gridsampler: Determining sample sizes for repertory grid studies.
+Heckmann, M . & Burk, L. (2016). gridsampler: A simulation tool to determine the required sample size for repertory grid studies.
 R package version 0.4. *Zenodo*. doi:10.5281/zenodo.58014

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.58014.svg)](http://dx.doi.org/10.5281/zenodo.58014)